 Some of these are things you can do despite living in the city, and some of them are things you can do because you live in the city.
 Embrace them all in their own way, and be proud of your city-dweller status!

 1. Hang clothes

 It’s simple, easy, and you can even do it without a clothesline!
 I am using a simple drying rack from Ikea until I figure out how to get my real clothesline strung up.
 Check out this post about the benefits of line-drying your clothes year-round.
 You can save energy by reducing your dryer usage (and save money too!).

 Everybody knows that plants are great for the air, right?
 They have been scientifically proven to filter out a wide variety of nasty toxins.
 Unfortunately I am a serial plant-killer, but in the interest of eco-consciousness and an enthusiastic attitude, I am giving it another whirl.

 3. Use non-toxic, green cleaners

 Don’t bother with the so-called eco-friendly stuff from the stores.
 Most of it is no good and if it is ok then it probably costs an arm and a leg.
 Get a spray bottle from the dollar store.
 Fill it halfway with white vinegar and halfway with water.
 Spray, wipe with a rag, the end.
 That’s all I use 98% of the time!
-If you need ideas for a specific type of cleaning, then check out Erin’s recent post for more ideas: 67 Homemade, All-Natural Cleaning Recipes.
+If you need ideas for a specific type of cleaning, then check out this post for more ideas: How to Clean Your Whole House Without Using Nasty Chemicals.

 4. Grow food